ktrnthsnr/JAK-eats/README.md

 ## Token info
-Note the API key is not included in this version.
+Note the API keys are not included in this version.
-If cloning to your local directory, create a config.js in the root, then add this for each key: var theKey = {
+If cloning to your local directory, create a config.js in the root, then add this var for each key: var theKey = {
      apiKey : 'apiKey=INSERTAPIKEYHERE',}